Webierta/HomePage/README.md

 Copy the images you want to use for your themes and links in the HP/images directory.

+> The image supports most formats: png, jpg, gif, svg (even animated images).
+> Please note that images can be cropped differently to fit different screen sizes.
+> For the topics, the images that best adapt are landscape, and for the links square or round images.

 From the main application window, open the menu with the icon in the upper right corner of the screen.

 Select the language of the application.